top of page

 As you will see, this is not the case in ours.

-Fifty years ago, 85% of households had one partner focusing primarily on caregiving and caring for the home, and the money math to do so added up.
+Fifty years ago, 85% of households had one partner who focused primarily on caregiving and home care, and the math of doing so added up.

-For most of America, that's simply not the case anymore.
+For most of America, the single breadwinner and stay-at-home-mom is no longer the norm.
+Nor is expecting men to be the breadwinner.
 Today, most American households have dual incomes, and women make around the same or more in 45% of households.

 Even if you prefer to move forward with perceived gender norm roles after having a child, the modern economy does not allow most of us to make this choice.